Tapad/tapad-android-sdk/event-tracking/README.md

     </application>
 ```

-Place the following line of code in you startup activity `onCreate()`:
+To guarantee proper initialization regardless of which Activity is started, please place the following line of code in your Application's `onCreate()`:

 ```java
   com.tapad.tracking.Tracking.init(this);